Czhuo-011/Sound-nRF_Toolbox/README.md

 ## Requirements.
 - An Android IDE for Android operating system such as Android Studio (https://developer.android.com/studio)
 - An Android Mobile Smartphone.
 Sound nRF Toolbox is currently compatible to android devices.
 For assurance, android 10 update is ideal.
+Android 4.3 or newer is required.
 - A Sensor device with BLE supported that provides RSC (Running speed and cadence) data. e.g. Stryd

 ## Cloning the repository